n91labs/BET-Backrooms-Escape-Together-trainer/README.md

 - Sanity Lock.
 - Infinite Downed Blood.
 - Disable Fall Damage, automatically suppressed for the required Level 6 story fall.
-- Player FOV override in **Survival**, adjustable from **30 to 150 degrees**, beyond the game's 70–100 range.
-Saved in profiles; disabling it restores the previous camera settings.
+- Player FOV Override, adjustable from **30 to 150 degrees**, beyond the game's default 70-100 range.
+- FOV settings are saved in profiles; disabling the override restores the previous camera settings.

-### Movement and flashlight
+### Movement

 - Adjustable movement-speed multiplier.
 - Adjustable jump-force multiplier.
-- Noclip / Fly with adjustable speed (100–5000 uu/s), responsive braking, WASD movement, Space up and Ctrl down.
-Close the menu for vertical controls.
-Leave walls and descend before disabling.
-Flight never auto-enables from profiles.
+- Noclip / Fly with adjustable flight speed from **100 to 5000 uu/s**.
+- WASD flight movement, Space to ascend, and Ctrl to descend.
+- Responsive flight acceleration and braking.
+- Close the trainer menu to use vertical flight controls.
+- Disabling Fly restores the previous movement and collision settings.
+- Fly never auto-enables when loading a profile.
+- Before disabling Fly, leave walls and descend near the floor.
 - Sprint FOV protection at high movement speeds.

+### Flashlight / LiDAR

 - Adjustable flashlight intensity, range, and cone angle.
 - Force Visible mode compatible with the normal flashlight toggle.
-- Added Fly / Noclip to the Movement tab.
+- Unlimited LiDAR point lifetime for the current session.
+- Manual-only LiDAR cloud clearing.

 ### ESP and objectives